-[Note – we recommend including the above procedures for a resolution meeting to take place as part of your complaints process.
-A face-to-face resolution meeting provides the best opportunity to repair relationships between complainants and the school.
-Preparing a written summary of a complaint together with the complainant can be a useful strategy for ensuring that all parties understand the issues in dispute, and reach an agreement about the most important issues that need to be addressed further.
-However, this process is not compulsory and may be amended to reflect how you would like to manage complaints at your school.
-You may prefer, for example, to respond to complaints in writing].
+Timelines:

-Timelines: [NOTE: there are no mandated timelines for managing complaints and the number of days referred to in this section can be tailored to suit your school setting.
-When determining appropriate timelines for your complaints process, bear in mind that early management is an important element in addressing parent concerns] Example School will acknowledge receipt of your complaint as soon as possible (usually within two school days) and will seek to resolve complaints in a timely manner.
-Depending on the complexity of the complaint, Example School may need some time to gather enough information to fully understand the circumstances of your complaint.
+Coimadai Primary School will acknowledge receipt of your complaint as soon as possible (usually within two school days) and will seek to resolve complaints in a timely manner.
+Depending on the complexity of the complaint, Coimadai Primary School may need some time to gather enough information to fully understand the circumstances of your complaint.
 We will endeavour to complete any necessary information gathering and hold a resolution meeting where appropriate within 10 working days of the complaint being raised.
-In situations where further time is required, Example School will consult with you and discuss any interim solutions to the dispute that can be put in place.
+In situations where further time is required, Coimadai Primary School will consult with you and discuss any interim solutions to the dispute that can be put in place.

-[Note: Schools must:

-keep written records of complaints which relate to the Child Information Sharing Scheme and the Family Violence Information Sharing Scheme to meet regulatory requirements - refer to Child and Family Violence Information Sharing Schemes for further information

-for other complaints, keep a written record of serious, substantial or unusual complaints that require resolution actions and document all steps taken to achieve agreement].

 Please note that unreasonable conduct (e.g. vexatious complaints) may need to be managed differently to the procedures in this policy.

 Resolution

-Where appropriate, Example School may seek to resolve a complaint by:
+Where appropriate, Coimadai Primary School may seek to resolve a complaint by:

 an apology or expression of regret